sigstore/docs/content/en/cosign/keyless.md

 Information on the `fulcio` CA can be found in the [fulcio repository](https://github.com/sigstore/fulcio).

-### Keys

-The root CA keys are hard-coded in Cosign today.
-They can only be changed by recompiling the binary.
-This will be made more configurable in the future.

-> TODO: Add more documentation here.

 ### OAuth Flows

 Cosign supports two OAuth flows today: the standard flow and the device flow.